-- 3.5.1 Signage There are a number of interpretation boards at key locations around the woodlands and a project is currently underway to deliver further interpretation.
-Key routes are way-marked throughout the 48 hectare site completed in 2011.
+- 3.5.1 Signage There are a number of interpretation boards at key locations around the woodlands.
+Key routes are way-marked throughout the 43 hectare site.
 A leaflet which includes a map of the site is available for anyone wishing to visit the site.
 This has been compiled by Friends of The Parks aided by funding from Test Valley Borough Council (see Appendix 6 for leaflet). - 3.5.2 Website The Council website includes information about Valley Park Woodlands LNR. - 3.5.3 Events Events held around the woodland attract not only local visitors but also people from outside Valley Park.
 See section 2.6 for further details.